 Do keep your cool.

-Hawkers on the beach and other tourist destinations can be annoying, but keep your emotions in check as being openly angry or confrontational is offensive and embarrassing to the Thais.
+Hawkers on the beach and other tourist destinations may be persistent, but keep your emotions in check as being openly angry or confrontational is offensive and embarrassing to the Thais.

 Do ask before taking photographs of people and inside religious buildings.